-Lockport, NY Community Development
+Lockport Community Development Department

-As set forth in the Federal Housing and Community Development Act, the primary objective of the CDBG program “is the development of viable urban communities by providing decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low and moderate income.”
+As set forth in the Federal Housing and Community Development Act, the primary objective of the CDBG program is “the development of viable urban communities by providing decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low and moderate income.”
 Under the act, CDBG funds are intended for the support of community development activities that are directed toward the following specific objectives:

 - Benefit low- and moderate-income (LMI) persons